Divail/AroundTheWorld_SQL/README.md

 # AroundTheWorld_SQL
-This SQL code defines the schema for a database named "AroundTheWorld" that seems to be related to organizing tours for tourists visiting various countries and cities.
-Let's break down the description of the tables and their relationships:
+This SQL code defines the schema for a database named "AroundTheWorld" that is used for organizing tours for tourists visiting various countries and cities.

     Table: Employee
         Contains information about the employees involved in the organization.